Tiger Inn: The Tiger Inn clubhouse

-The Tiger Inn clubhouse is the oldest of the Princeton Eating Club houses.
-It is both architecturally distinct, built in the Tudor style, and historically notable.
-"The Clubhouse is designed in the timbered style of the 15th century and modeled especially after an old inn in Chelsea.".
-The clubhouse was built in 1895 for an original club membership of 30 undergraduates.
-The clubhouse has been in continuous use since the facility first opened.
-The architect for the clubhouse's original plan was G Howard Chamberlain.
+The Tiger Inn clubhouse is the oldest of the Princeton eating club buildings, built in 1895 for an original club membership of 30 undergraduates, and has been in continuous use since the facility first opened.
+It is built in the Tudor "timbered style of the 15th century and modeled especially after an old inn in Chelsea."
+The architect for the clubhouse's original plan was G. Howard Chamberlain.
 According to The Tiger Inn's official history, "Princeton myth [also] credits [the original plans for the clubhouse] to Howard Crosby Butler, Class of 1892 (a [Charter] member of Tiger Inn and Princeton's first Professor of architectural history)."

-The clubhouse's central hall was filled with massive antique furniture presented to the club by Mrs. Thomas Harrison Garrett (the former Alice Dickerson Whitridge (1851–1920), "the widow of a Princeton trustee and mother of three of Princeton's most prominent graduates of the 1890s" Robert Garrett, John W. Garrett, and ???); these furnishings remain in use to this day.
-The funding for the original clubhouse, the land, and the club's other furnishings were provided by the club's membership, although all at the time recognized the extraordinary support and contributions of the Garrett family.
+The clubhouse's central hall was filled with massive antique furniture presented to the club by Alice Dickerson Whitridge (1851–1920), "the widow of a Princeton trustee [Thomas Harrison Garrett] and mother of three of Princeton's most prominent graduates of the 1890s": Robert Garrett, John W. Garrett, and ???; these furnishings remain in use to this day.
+The funding for the original clubhouse, the land, and the club's other furnishings were provided by the club's membership, although all at the time recognized the support and contributions of the Garrett family.

-Renovations to the clubhouse have continued since it was built in 1895.
-During 1922–1923 a room was added to the left of the front door and the second floor was remodeled; the second floor alterations were never used for their intended purpose as members quickly converted the new portion of the second floor space to a card room.
-In the fall of 1926 the clubhouse was substantially improved; during the six weeks of these alterations club members were required to take their meals at the surrounding clubs.
-By 1928 the kitchen had been moved to the south of the building.
-The changes to the clubhouse from 1926 to 1928 were well timed as this coincided with an expansion of the membership.
+Between 1922 and 1923 a room was added to the left of the front door and the second floor was remodeled; the second floor alterations were never used for their intended purpose, as members quickly converted the new portion of the second floor space to a card room.
+In the fall of 1926, the clubhouse was substantially improved; during the six weeks of these alterations club members were required to take their meals at the surrounding clubs.
+By 1928, the kitchen had been moved to the south of the building.
+The changes to the clubhouse from 1926 to 1928 were well-timed, as this coincided with an expansion of the membership.
 The financing of the renovations placed Tiger Inn on the firm financial footing it would need to survive the Great Depression.

-The distinctive clubhouse has recently undergone renovations, improvements and enlargements as part of its “21st Century Expansion and Renovation Project,” for which the commissioned architect was Connolly Architecture, Inc. The project was completed with the formal dedication of the new club facilities on the weekend of 11-11-11.
+The distinctive clubhouse has recently undergone renovations, improvements and enlargements as part of its “21st Century Expansion and Renovation Project,” for which the commissioned architect was Connolly Architecture, Inc. The project was completed with the formal dedication of the new club facilities on the weekend of November 11, 2011.
 Funded entirely by the club's alumni, the expanded facilities include a new dining hall and improvements to the spaces normally reserved for social events.
-The new facilities provide a more suitable building to serve the club's Active Membership, now up from 26 to over 150 in any given year, and club alumni exceeding 2000 in 2012.
+The new facilities provide a more suitable building to serve the club's active membership, now up from 26 to over 150 in any given year, and club alumni exceeding 2,000 in 2012.
 Fundraising for the completed project continues.